al-mi-pio/alpimi-planner-backend/README.md

 # Tips

+- Install [CSharpier](https://marketplace.visualstudio.com/items?itemName=csharpier.CSharpier), go to `Tools > Options > CSharpier > General` and change `Reformat with CSharpier on Save` to `True`.
+It will save you a lot of time

-- Add a migration whenever an entity is changed
+- Remember to add a migration whenever an entity is changed:
 ```
 dotnet ef migrations add MigrationName
 dotnet ef database update